texttochange/vusion-documentation/en/getting-started/requests.rst

 Example 1:

--Request: INFO
+- Request: INFO
--Box checked: no
+- Box checked: no
--User sends: INFO 1
+- User sends: INFO 1
--**Vusion won't match**
+- **Vusion won't match**

 Example 2:

--Request: INFO
+- Request: INFO
--Box checked: yes
+- Box checked: yes
--User sends: Info want info yes
+- User sends: Info want info yes
--**Vusion will match to INFO**
+- **Vusion will match to INFO**

 Example 3:

--Request 1: INFO 1
+- Request 1: INFO 1
--Request 2: INFO
+- Request 2: INFO
--Box checked: yes
+- Box checked: yes
--User sends: INFO 1 > **Only request 1 will match** -User sends: INFO 2 > **Only request 2 will match**
+- User sends: INFO 1 > **Only request 1 will match**
+- User sends: INFO 2 > **Only request 2 will match**

 A response is what the person who texted the keyword to the shortcode will receive immediately after texting.